qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. figure:: ./images/join_attributes.png
    :align: center

-   Join an attribute table to an existing vector layer |nix|
+   Join an attribute table to an existing vector layer

 Additionally, the add vector join dialog allows you to: